 In U.S. dollar terms, developed markets outside the U.S. underperformed the U.S. but outperformed emerging markets during the quarter.
 Large cap value stocks underperformed large cap growth stocks in non-U.S. developed markets; however, small cap value outperformed small cap growth.
 Small caps underperformed large caps in non-U.S. developed markets.

 In U.S. dollar terms, emerging markets posted negative returns for the quarter, underperforming developed markets including the U.S. The value effect was positive, particularly in large caps in emerging markets.
 Small caps underperformed large caps.

 Real Estate Investment Trusts

-Interest rates increased across the U.S. fixed income market for the quarter.
-The yield on the 5-year Treasury note increased by 3 basis points (bps) to 1.92%.
-The yield on the 10-year Treasury note increased by 2 bps to 2.33%.
-The 30-year Treasury bond yield increased by 2 bps to finish at 2.86%.
+Interest rates increased in the U.S. during the third quarter.
+The yield on the 5-year Treasury note rose 21 basis points (bps), ending at 2.94%.
+The yield on the 10-year Treasury note increased 20 bps to 3.05%.
+The 30-year Treasury bond yield rose 21 bps to 3.19%.

 On the short end of the yield curve, the 1-month Treasury bill yield increased 35 bps to 2.12%, while the 1-year Treasury bill yield rose 26 bps to 2.59%.
 The 2-year Treasury note yield finished at 2.81% after an increase of 29 bps.

 In terms of total return, short-term corporate bonds gained 0.71%, while intermediate-term corporates returned 0.80%.
 Short-term municipal bonds declined 0.11%, while intermediate-term munis dipped 0.06%.
 Revenue bonds (‒0.16%) performed in line with general obligation bonds (‒0.14%).